-Run out of Clinton, ON, Althea offers services virtually across Canada.
+Run out of Clinton, ON, offering Art Psychotherapy, and Therapeutic Arts services virtually across Canada, and traditional Psychotherapy virtually across Ontario.

 Althea Therapeutic Services - Finding Healing Through Art

-At Althea, our mission is clear: to promote healing through art.
-We believe in the transformative power of creativity and its ability to nurture.
+At Althea, my mission is simple: to help you find healing through art.
+I believe in the amazing power of creativity to nurture and transform.

-Through a diverse range of art therapy and therapeutic arts services, we create a safe and welcoming space where individuals can explore themselves, express emotions, and discover the tools creativity offers.
+With a variety of art therapy and therapeutic arts services, I create a warm and welcoming space where you can explore yourself, express your emotions, and discover the healing tools creativity offers.

-Our goal is to empower individuals to tap into their artistic abilities as a means of reflection, growth, and healing.
+My goal is to empower you to tap into your artistic side as a way to reflect, grow, and heal.

 -